Front Desk Services

 You may keep your key until check-out time, upon which you may either leave the key in the room or return it to the front desk.
 For early departures before the office opens, we have a Key Drop Box located beside the front door of the office.

+You will receive a guest hotel parking pass upon check in.
 Each unit has a designated parking spot for one standard sized vehicle.
-Extra guest parking is available beside the Front Lodge.
+Extra guest parking is available beside the Front Lodge and does require a guest hotel parking pass once the vehicle is registered at the front desk.
 As parking onsite is for guests only, please also register all vehicles with the front desk.
 Oversized vehicles, vehicles with trailers and recreational vehicles must also park in this area.
 Please provide the office with your visitor’s car make and model, and license plate number as parking is for guest use only.
 The maximum height for all vehicles is 8 ft.

 We do have a guest BBQ on site.
 It is located near the cabins and does require a reservation to use.
 Please visit the front desk to reserve a time slot for the BBQ.

 Why reserve?
 When you reserve the BBQ we clean the BBQ before and after each guest use.
 We will also turn it on for you, so that its hot and ready to go.
 We do provide BBQ tongs and spatula for you to use while you BBQ.
-Please no personal BBQ’s.
+Please no personal BBQ’s, campfire, stoves or fryers.

 Each unit has a safe for guests to keep their valuables during their stay.